pavancm/LIVE-HFR/README.md

 ## Filenaming Convention
 Each filename has the following pattern - "xx_crf_%_&fps.webm".

 "xx" is a pattern denoting source/reference video.
-There are 16 reference videos in the LIVE-HFR Database.
+There are 16 reference videos in the LIVE-YT-HFR Database.
 '1Runner', '3Runners', 'Flips', 'Hurdles' and 'LongJump' sequences are 4K resolution compressed in YUV420p10le format. 'bobblehead', 'books', 'bouncyball', 'catchtrack', 'cyclist', 'hamster', 'lamppost', 'leaves', 'library', 'pour' and 'watersplashing' videos are 1080p resolution coded in YUV420p format.

 "%" is a number denoting CRF level used for compressing the source sequence.
 CRF = 0 denotes lossless compression.